kothekarvikram5/Amrit-Tulya-API/README.md

 # Amrit-Tulya-API
 This is an API for SadGuru's Amrit Tulya - Tea Shop.

 This API is used to fetch/add/delete items from the Tea Inventory.

+This API uses EF Core as its ORM for performing Database related operations.

+Also, xUnit has been used for implementing unit tests.

 This API is locally hosted on port 3000.